 The following subjects should be covered in ground training for 61.31’s high altitude endorsement:

 Except as provided in paragraph (g)(3) of this section, no individual may act as pilot in command of a pressurized aircraft unless that person has received and logged training from an authorized instructor in a pressurized aircraft, or in a full flight simulator or flight training device that is representative of a pressurized aircraft, and obtained an endorsement in the person’s logbook or training record from an authorized instructor who found the individual proficient in the operation of a pressurized aircraft.
 The flight training must include at least the following subjects:

-If you completed your pilot in command proficiency check under Parts 121, 125, or 135, you do not need training or endorsements if you can document your training in a pressurized airplane or a full flight simulator or flight training device that can substitute a pressurized airplane that meets training requirements.
+If you completed your pilot in command proficiency check under Parts 121, 125, or 135, you do not need extra ground training or endorsements if you can document your flight training in a pressurized airplane or a full flight simulator or flight training device that can substitute a pressurized airplane that meets training requirements.

 The pilot in command of an airplane is directly accountable for, and the final authority on, the aircraft’s operation.
 In the event of a flight emergency that necessitates urgent action, the pilot in command may depart from any regulation of 14 CFR 91.3 to the degree necessary to meet that emergency.